 As an educator, Jennie has been teaching design at Humber since she graduated from the Graphic Design for Print and Web program in 2008.
 Her passion for design and helping others find their creative voices led her to complete a master’s degree in Inclusive Design from OCAD University.
 Creating communications that are approachable and accessible to diverse audiences is an important aspect of her practice as an educator and designer.

 Brian is an experienced content creator with a demonstrated history of working in the broadcast media industry.
 He is skilled in broadcasting, video editing, print journalism and social media.
-He is a graduate from Ryerson University where he earned a bachelor of Journalism degree and a master of arts focused in Media Production.
+He is a graduate from Toronto Metropolitan University where he earned a bachelor of Journalism degree and a master of arts focused in Media Production.
 Brian joined Humber College in 2018.
 Before that, he worked at TSN Sportscentre.
 His first editorial position was an archivist at The Score Television Network.

-Cobi Ladner had her eye on a career in television after graduating from Ryerson’s Radio & Television Arts program; however, the writing was on the wall for her to work in print.
+Cobi Ladner had her eye on a career in television after graduating from Toronto Metropolitan University’s Radio & Television Arts program; however, the writing was on the wall for her to work in print.
 She landed her first job at Chatelaine magazine, then moved on to Canadian Living and eventually House & Home magazine where she enjoyed a special connection with Canadian homeowners through her role as editor-in-chief for 15 years.
 Cobi was a key contributor to building the H&H brand in all areas from product with The Bay, to television with HGTV and daily morning shows, to an online presence, books, and special interest publications.

 In 2008, Cobi struck out on her own to create a home decor and media brand embodying her personal style and spirit.
 In five short years, cobistyle grew to be a nationally recognized brand with products available in over 1,000 stores across Canada.
 She authored a best-selling children’s book called Why is an Orange called an Orange?
 A firm believer in lifelong learning, Cobi completed her master of ducation in 2020 with a focus on adult education.